bluesillybeard/Box2D.zig/readme.md

     - add generics and stuff where reasonable (Stage 4)
         - Since box2d can't do comptime verification stuff directly, and adding comptime type checking would be annoying and limiting, maybe wrap the context types in a special box that checks to make sure it matches at runtime.
     - Copy and tweak inline documentation from Box2D
-        - This is done last since the documentation is a work in progress

 ## Update checklist
 When we update the Box2D version, we need to do this set of steps: